learn-co-curriculum/phase-0-additional-practice/README.md

 # Additional Practice

+Take a moment to celebrate the fact that you've made it through the Prework — congratulations!
+You should now be in great shape to start the program!

-Shown below are some suggestions for additional practice if you have extra time after completing the Prework — or at any time while you're completing the program.
+Shown below are some suggestions for additional practice if you have extra time — or at any time while you're completing the program.
 They are based on feedback from past students about the topics and skills they felt they could have used more practice with beyond what is covered in the curriculum.

 Any time you can devote to the resources and suggestions below will pay off not only as you continue through the curriculum, but also as you prepare to